TRUST, TRANSPARENCY AND GETTING BACK TO THE OFFICE

 Trust is really important in organisations for building healthy cultures but also for the measurable impact on the financial bottom line.
 In his book, The Speed of Trust, Stephen Covey explains that the level of trust in a business relationship affects the performance outcomes.

 If trust is low, the speed of communications is slower because people spend more time checking the process.
-They’re less committed and they are perhaps more sceptical.
+They’re less committed and they are perhaps more skeptical.
 This means the cost of work goes up.

 If trust is high then the speed of communications is fast, people collaborate and synchronise quicker, they get things done efficiently.
 This means that the cost of work goes down.